The Midnight Walk: Best Teams Guide – Potboy Synergy Explained

 Practical takeaway

-The best team in The Midnight Walk is not a hidden roster combination.
-It is the Burnt One and Potboy played with the right priorities.
-If you build your entire approach around protecting the flame, scouting ahead, and clearing safe routes before advancing, you are already using the game’s strongest meta.
-Stop searching for extra party slots and start tightening the companion synergy the game is actually built around.
+The best team in The Midnight Walk is not a hidden combination.
+It is The Burnt One and Potboy, played with the right priorities.
+Build your whole approach around protecting the flame, scouting ahead, and clearing safe routes before you advance, and you are already running the game’s strongest meta.
+Stop looking for extra party slots and tighten the one companion bond the game is actually built around.

 Was this guide helpful?